taehyounpark/queryosity/docs/features/basic.md

-An arbitrary analysis structure can be constructed as a directed graph of operations that contains a task be performed for each entry.
+An arbitrary analysis consists of a directed, acyclic graph of tasks performed for each entry.
 This is called a `dataflow` object in analogical.

 ![dataflow](../assets/dataflow.png)